michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0002.md

 - v: cause to float with the tide
 - v: be carried with the tide
 ### Family
-tide: tidal, tided, tides, tiding, undertide+;tidal: intertidal;tiding: tidings;undertide: undertides
+- tide: tidal, tided, tides, tiding, undertide+
+- tidal: intertidal
+- tiding: tidings
+- undertide: undertides
 ### Examples
 - As always, the Crimson Tide program exudes an air of quiet determination and poise.
 - Lewis’ 10 topped the Crimson Tide, who were held to their smallest point total of the season.